 “I know!” he exclaimed.
 “I’ll walk briskly toward the gates of the town whilst continuing to blow my flute!
 Surely all of the snakes will follow me right out of town, because snakes are just that stupid!
 And then we’ll be rid of them!
 Yay for me!”
 So he did, and they did, because snakes really are that stupid.

-Today, of course, we remember St. Patrick as the plucky, tone-deaf little drunk who led all the snakes out of Ireland and straight into Africa—which is why, in Africa today, it’s still an insult to suggest a person “go pat” themselves.
+Today, of course, we remember St. Patrick as the plucky, tone-deaf little boozer who led all the snakes out of Ireland and straight into Africa—which is why, in Africa today, it’s still an insult to suggest a person “go pat” themselves.
 And the reason that we associate the color green with St. Patrick is because of how green with envy all his leprechaun pals became once they realized that while Pat would become famous for playing music irresistible to creatures with no arms, legs, feet, or ears, the best they could hope for was to be remembered for their proclivity for jauntily straddling mushrooms, smoking, and ingesting freakish amounts of refined sugar.